Posts

 What Hackathons Teach About Making Products

 I like hackathons.
-Hackathons are competitions that run over multiple days — typically a whole weekend — and in which the participants — programmers and designers — solve a challenge in order to win a prize.
-Typically, there are a few challenges that are all based around some theme — blockchains, sustainability, democracy, and so on.
+Hackathons are competitions that typically run over two or three days and in which the participants—programmers and designers—solve a challenge to win a prize.
+Typically, there are a few challenges that are all based around some theme—blockchains, sustainability, and democracy.

 Updating Smart Contracts